mbbx6spp/funalgebra/README.md

 all have simple generic definitions and some `instance`s of these monads will have very simple implementations as well, however, some implementations will be more complex or complicated by virtue of their purpose.
-We'll expand on this later in the tutorial series.
+We'll expand on this later in this tutorial series.

 So next up, we will look at starting out with an "initial algebra" (in terms of closed algebraic data types) and building upon it